Idea2Plan: Exploring AI-Powered Research Planning: Introduction

 To explore the performance of LLMs on the \emph{Idea2Plan} benchmark, we test both direct prompting and agentic approaches.
 Our agentic approach uses a ReAct-style scaffolding~\citep{ReAct} with tools for searching over and reading arXiv papers.
 We then compare a range of frontier proprietary and open-source LLMs.
 Results show that GPT-5 and GPT-5-mini consistently outperform other LLMs.
 Surprisingly, the ReAct agent's performance does not outperform direct prompting.
 Overall, our work advances the understanding of research planning capabilities in LLMs.

-Our contributions are as follows: \begin{itemize}[nosep] \item We formalize the \emph{Idea2Plan} task and build a benchmark from post-LLM-cutoff AI papers. \item We develop a pipeline to automatically generate rubrics for research plans.
-We conduct a human study and show that the extracted plans and rubrics are of high quality. \item We propose an LLM-based judge and the \emph{Idea2Plan JudgeEval} to compare LLM-as-judge scoring with expert annotations. \item We discuss experiments and results with several state-of-the-art LLMs under different prompting and agentic strategies. \end{itemize}
+Our contributions are as follows: \begin{itemize}[nosep] \item We formalize the \emph{Idea2Plan} task and develop a pipeline to automatically generate rubrics for evaluating research plans.
+This pipeline allows us to produce new contamination-free benchmarks after future model updates.

+\item We build a set of benchmarks from ICML 2025 and Nature Mental Health papers.
+Human study shows that the extracted plans and rubrics are of reasonable quality.

+\item We propose an LLM-based judge and the \emph{Idea2Plan JudgeEval} to compare LLM-as-judge scoring with expert annotations. \item We discuss experiments and results with several state-of-the-art LLMs under different prompting and agentic strategies. \end{itemize}